dot-layer/blog/README.md

 3. Create a new branch from `master`.
 You could use this naming convention: `post/your-initials_name-of-your-post`.
 4. Insert your post in the `content/blog/` directory.
 At this point, your post file should be a html or a markdown file.
 If you do not have any code to compile, you can simply create a new markdown file in that directory and start to write your post.
 5. If you have static files like graphics or externals images, add them in `static/blog/slug-of-your-post/`.
 The slug is a parameter included in your YAML header.
 We decided to use the slug based on a [suggestion](https://bookdown.org/yihui/blogdown/configuration.html#options) from Yihui Xie.
-6. If you wanna add a cover image for your post, add it to the `static/img/header/` directory and add those 2 parameters in your YAML header:
+6. If you want to add a cover image for your post, add it to the `static/img/header/` directory and add those 2 parameters in your YAML header:
 - `featured: "file.jpg"`
 - `featuredpath: "img/headers/"`
 7. Build and test the website locally by using commands `hugo` (build) and `hugo server` (create a local server) or by using the `blogdown` command for RStudio users `blogdown::build_site()`.